Hi! I’m Cath

 - Eating organic (well, mostly), buying recycled products where possible and minimising waste in both the business and our household.

-- Supporting causes I believe in through my business… at the moment these are Room to Read and AIME Mentoring.
+- Financially supporting causes I believe in through my business… at the moment these are Room to Read and AIME Mentoring.
 Both these organisations help kids to achieve their full potential through education.
 It’s not a large donation for now, but as my business grows, so will my monthly contribution.
 Every little bit helps!